Skip to content

 Rec & Parks maintenance signage on concrete pathway in a park

-A total budget takes into account facility conditions and deferred maintenance, desired new amenities, staffing needs, and operations and maintenance needs.
+The total budget takes into account facility conditions and deferred maintenance, desired new amenities, staffing needs, and operations and maintenance needs.
 Some costs recur annually, such as staffing.
 Other costs, such as new projects, are one-time costs that require ongoing operations and maintenance costs.
 The total budget can be broken down into one-time and annual costs.
+For new projects, completing them sooner will cost less as capital costs increase over time.

 Deferred Maintenance